dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 treated as if it were nested inside the body, and occurring in multiple locations!
-However, this ensures that the non-late variable initializers are treated the same as the initializer elements of an ordinary non-declaring constructor.
-Note that this only occurs when the class has a primary constructor, it does not occur when the class has an in-body declaring constructor, or when it does not have any declaring constructors at all.
+However, this ensures that the non-late variable initializers are treated the same as the initializer elements of an ordinary constructor.
+Note that this only occurs when the class has a primary constructor.
 There is no access to any constructor parameters in the initializing expression of a non-late instance variable in those cases.
 For example:*

 ```dart